Is an Element of a List of Lists/Classes Fulfilling a Condition?

 argument is specified, that text will be displayed andmessage_text

-is ignored.- arg_name
+is ignored.- Default value

 string indicating the label/symbol of the object being checked.